To provide the most vivid travel inspiration, we use high-quality artistic illustrations to supplement our expert local data.

 - Is Haeundae Blueline Park worth it?

 - Absolutely.
-The Sky Capsule Busan experience alone justifies the trip—floating above the East Sea with panoramic views is unforgettable.
+The Sky Capsule Busan experience alone justifies the trip floating above the Busan coast with panoramic views is unforgettable.
 Combine it with the coastal train ride and you get a full day of postcard-perfect moments.
 The key is timing: go on a clear day and consider starting from Mipo to avoid the heaviest crowds.

 - Parking at Mipo vs. Songjeong?